 How can you get involved?

-Subscribe to our mailing list here for news, special opportunities to shop & donate, and ways you can pray for us.
+Subscribe to our mailing list on our website for news, special opportunities to shop & donate, and ways you can pray for us.

 Shop our beautiful handmade products here to create financial stability for the ladies!